 Lean construction is a methology aimed at maximising customer value and minimising waste.

-The thinking behind the term comes from the manufacturing sector and came into use during the 1990s as a way to address the UK’s long standing ambition to improve productivity and to deliver a higher percentage of projects on time and within budget.
+The term originated from the manufacturing sector and came into use as a way to address the UK’s long standing ambition to improve productivity and to deliver a higher percentage of projects on time and within budget.
 Construction has a particular challenge which is that each building is unique, with a unique set of risks and challenges and often a unique group of people delivering the project.

 The strategic management of risk, good communication between all members of a project team and value management are some of the principles behind Lean construction.
 For a project to be successfully delivered following ‘lean’ principles it must have buy-in from all team members, from the bottom up, and is unlikely to be successfully implemented by an outside party.

-This suite of contracts are widely used across the industry, including for major UK government projects such as the Olympic stadium and Crossrail.
+This suite of contracts are widely used across the industry.
 Clarkson Alliance have expertise using the NEC3 suite of contracts and are currently using them to deliver a number of our projects, including the new Littlehampton Leisure Centre for Arun District Council.
 NEC4 was introduced in June 2017 and Clarkson Alliance expect to be using it in upcoming projects.

 Learn more: Graham Clarkson has previously shared some thoughts on how to make the NEC3 work in practice – you can read some of his tips in Construction Manager Magazine.